Choosing new flooring for your Ottawa home

 Rubber

 This type of flooring is made of recycled tires and can usually be found at the local gym or at the neighborhood playground.
 However, rubber flooring is finding its way into our homes, especially kitchens, sunrooms, and bathrooms.
 The durability and versatility of rubber flooring can’t be beaten and is also very comfortable to walk on.
 Rubber flooring also has the additional benefit of being water resistant, making it a great option for your mudroom.
+For other water-resistant alternatives, vinyl flooring is another excellent choice for moisture-prone areas.

 Salvaged Wood

 Some people simply have their hearts set on traditional hardwood flooring.
 While this is not considered a generally eco-friendly option due to the concerns surrounding deforestation, it can still be an option if you are willing to consider reclaimed or salvaged wood for your floor.
 The wood used for this type of flooring is reused from trees that were chopped down a long time ago, meaning that the production of these hardwood floors does not contribute any further to the issue of deforestation.
+Engineered hardwood flooring is another option that uses less raw wood per plank while still delivering real wood beauty.